onflow/FRW-monorepo/docs/cache-data-model.md

 - Use provided hooks instead of direct storage access on the front end.
 These listen to storage changes and update automatically
 - In the background create a data accessor that directly loads data - but only use these accessors in the background - not through proxies
+- If you want to preload data in the background - simply call one of the background data accessors instead of calling the loader.
+This will use the existing cache but also ensure data is loaded
 - Handle undefined/loading states in components. `undefined` means the data is loading `null` means the data has loaded but is null

 4. **Data Mutation**